 1. Reply as quickly as possible on social media.

 Most forms of customer support via phone and email are not typically expected to be available 24/7.
-Yet, social media has created an “always-on” expectation.
+Yet, social media customer support has created an “always-on” expectation.

 As a result, 42% of consumers expect a response on social media within 60 minutes.